zenOfBass/SAD-Assignment-3-II/README.md

 # KWIC System

-This project implements a Key Word in Context (KWIC) system using a pipe and filter architecture.
+This project uses a pipe and filter architecture to implement a Key Word in Context (KWIC) system.
 The KWIC system processes a given text input to generate circular shifts of each line, sorts these shifts, and formats the output.

 ## Project Structure